CNL-Dev/Schedule-Application/README.txt

 Welcome to the Schedule Application.
 This program allows a user to login into the schedule client database to add, modify, and delete customers and appointments.

 This program was created by Caleb Lugo and was finished on 2/8/2022.
-Contact info is NotARealEmail@gmail.com, 111-111-1111.
 Javadoc files are located the main folder of the project, index.html can be accessed here.

 IDE: Apache NetBeans IDE 12.6
 Java: 11.0.11